bring/developer-site/README.md

     for unauthenticated requests
 ```

-Also keep in mind that the four latest items in the API updates are featured on
-the frontpage.

 ## Adding a new API

-New APIs should use the Open API Specification (OAS 3).

 Make a new folder in `content/api`, the folder name will be the url slug.
 Make
 an index.md file with YAML frontmatter at the top (see example).
 Place the api
 introduction and other text documentation you might have in the frontmatter
-along with the link to the OAS JSON in an `oas` key.
+along with the link to the Open API SPecification (OAS 3) JSON in an `oas` key.

 ### YAML frontmatter example